froemero/Common_Neural_Choice_Signals_emerge_artifactually/analyses/readme.md

 Note that Froemer, Maier and Abdel Rahman 2018 was reanalyzed in Matlab.
 All these scripts are in the Folder Froemer2018.

+All scripts to generate the reanalysis results figures (permutation tests and plotting) and in the ReanalysisResults folder.